tejaswid/tejaswid.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Robotics, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
-2019 (in collaboration with Disney Research, Zurich)
+* Ph.D in Robotics, Eidgenössische Technische Hochschule (ETH) Zürich, Switzerland.
+2019 (in collaboration with Disney Research, Zürich)
   * Thesis on Semantic Segmentation and Mapping in Natural Environments
-* Master of Science in Robotics, Systems and Control, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
-2012-2014 (thesis at Disney Research, Zurich)
+* Master of Science in Robotics, Systems and Control, Eidgenössische Technische Hochschule (ETH) Zürich, Switzerland.
+2012-2014 (thesis at Disney Research, Zürich)
   * Thesis on Re-acquisition of People using Clothing Characterization
 * Bachelor of Technology in Electrical Engineering, Indian Institute of Technology, Jodhpur, India.
 2008-2012
   * Thesis on Development of a Smart Wheelchair